 As a result of the auction, the amount of airwaves available for local TV is shrinking.
 Nearly 1,000 TV stations are currently being moved to new channels to make room for wireless services.

 As part of this process, many low-power TV stations and translators, which help carry the signals farther and bring TV service to rural America, are being forced off the air.
-Viewers are already at risk of losing critical local news, emergency, weather and community information.
-Microsoft’s plan to set aside more airwaves for unlicensed devices would further harm viewers in this process.
+Viewers are already at risk of losing critical local news, emergency weather and community information.
+Microsoft's plan to set aside more airwaves to unlicensed devices would further harm viewers in this process.

 This is not a new proposal - Microsoft has been promising rural broadband for nearly a decade.
 Microsoft asked for, and was given, free access to airwaves in 2008.
 The FCC also granted unlicensed devices the ability to operate at higher powers and closer to television stations to help deployment.